Puneet-uppal/rfp-project/README.md

 curl -X POST http://localhost:3001/api/rfps/parse \
   -H "Content-Type: application/json" \
   -d '{
     "input": "I need to procure laptops and monitors for our new office.
-Budget is $50,000 total.
+Budget is 50000 USD total.
 Need delivery within 30 days.
 We need 20 laptops with 16GB RAM and 15 monitors 27-inch.
 Payment terms should be net 30, and we need at least 1 year warranty."
   }'
 ```